q-programming/tasq/README.md

-TasQ - Project tracking application
+Tasker - Project tracking application
 =========================================
 Appliation to track progress within project using either time estimation based or Agile style.
 Designed and implemented from scratch using [Spring MVC 4 Quickstart Maven Archetype](https://github.com/q-programming/spring-mvc-quickstart-archetype.git)
-Still lots of work left here but it's pretty functionalbe already
+It was developed from 18 March 2014 and finished in September 2015.

 Live
 ----